 Tetraplegia (also known as quadriplegia): The arms, hands, trunk, pelvic organs, and legs are affected by paralysis.

 The Severity of Spinal Cord Injury

 The lowest normal part of the spinal cord after an injury is called the neurological level of the injury.
 The severity of the injury is referred to as completeness.
 With complete spinal cord injury, all feeling and ability to control movement are lost below the level of the injury.
 When the injury is incomplete, there is some remaining motor or sensory function below the level of the injury.
 There are varying degrees of incompleteness.

 As stated by the Mayo Clinic, the most common causes of spinal cord injury in the U.S. include:

-- Motor vehicle accidents: Automobile and motorcycle accidents are the leading cause of spinal cord injuries, accounting for nearly half of all new cases every year.
+Motor vehicle accidents: Automobile and motorcycle accidents are the leading cause of spinal cord wounds, accounting for nearly half of all new cases every year.

-- Slip and fall accidents: After age 65, most spinal cord injuries are caused by falls.
+Slip and fall accidents: After age 65, most spinal cord wounds are caused by falls.
 Among all age groups, falls account for more than 15% of all spinal cord injuries.

-Spinal cord injury victims are entitled to hold responsible parties accountable for their injuries.
-Damages you may be entitled to claim in a spinal injury case may include:
+Spinal cord wound victims are entitled to hold responsible parties accountable for their injuries.
+Damages you may be entitled to claim may include:

-If you have suffered spinal cord injury in an accident caused by negligence, it is important to recover the maximum compensation available under the law.
-Call Malloy Law Offices, LLC in Bethesda, MD as soon as possible to get our team of experienced Bethesda spinal injury lawyers on your side.
+If you have suffered a spinal cord wound in an accident caused by negligence, it is important to recover the maximum compensation available under the law.
+Call Malloy Law Offices, LLC as soon as possible to get our team of experienced spinal injury lawyers on your side.